HafslundEcoVannkraft/stratus-tf-github-environments/README.md

 # GitHub Environment Vending for Azure Container Apps

 > **Note:** This module is specifically tailored for developer teams building on the Stratus Corp Azure Landing Zone with Container App Environment.
-It is optimized for greenfield infrastructure-as-code (IaC) repositories created for each new system or team starting their journey in Stratus.
+It is optimized for the IaC Repositories created for each new system or team starting their journey in Stratus.
 Some input variables and design choices are opinionated for this workflow. **This module may not be the optimal choice for other use cases or non-Stratus environments.**

 ---